 The Northwest Pacific basin tropical cyclones were given women's names officially starting in 1945 and men's names were also included beginning in 1979.
 As of 1 January 2000, tropical cyclones in the Northwest Pacific basin are now being named from a new and very different list of names.
 The new names are primarily Asian names and were contributed by all the nations and territories that are members of the WMO's Typhoon Committee.
 These newly selected names have two major differences from the rest of the world's tropical cyclone name rosters.

 The North Indian Ocean region tropical cyclones were named as of 2006.
 The Southwest Indian Ocean tropical cyclones were first named during the 1960/1961 season.

-The Australian and South Pacific region (east of 90E, south of the equator) started giving women's names to the storms in 1964 and both men's and women's names in 1974/1975.
+The Australian and South Pacific region (east of 90E, south of the equator) started giving women's names to the storms for the 1964/1965 season and both men's and women's names for the 1974/1975 season.

 AOML Tools & Resources